Water Damage – Causes, Types, Health Risks & Restoration

 - Class 4 damage is often caused by flooding.

 - Water removal is time-consuming, complex, and expensive to resolve.

-- With Class 4 damage, water restoration companies will require additional specialized equipment and a longer drying process.
+- With Class 4 damage, water restoration companies require additional specialized equipment and a longer drying process.

 Water Contamination Categories

-Water categorization helps water restoration companies determine water contamination level within a home or building.
+Water categorization helps restoration companies determine contamination levels within a home or building.

-All water contains microorganisms, but the quantity and type determine whether the water is safe to consume, inhale or touch.
-Water can be contaminated at the source, or contamination can occur afterward when water enters a contaminated space or microorganisms can multiply over time.
+All water contains microorganisms, but the quantity and type determine whether it is safe to consume, inhale or touch.
+Water can be contaminated at the source, contamination can occur afterward when it enters a contaminated space or microorganisms can multiply over time.

 Category 1 water has had minimal contamination and comes from a sanitary water source by the surrounding environment.

 Melting snow and ice, rainwater, and toilet tank water is also likely to fall within Category 1.

 Category 2 water is often contaminated and can potentially cause illness.